Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 It's fast, free and secure.
 Only registered users can see discount codes. and have complete access to product lines, datasheets and pricelists

 CAPLINQ is proud to offer this complete range of die attach materials as seen in the subcategories below.
-Please continue to our Learn More section to learn more about which die attach materials are available, the differences in their types and application methods, and how CAPLINQ can help you to select and order the die attach adhesive that is right for your application.
+Please continue to our Learn More section to, well, learn more about which die attach materials are available, the differences in their types and application methods, and how CAPLINQ can help you select and order the die attach adhesive that is right for your application.

 The glass transition temperature for organic adhesives is a temperature region where the polymers change from “glassy” to soft and rubbery.
 Increasing the temperature further continues the softening process as the viscosity drops too.
 Temperatures between the glass transition temperature and below the decomposition point of the adhesive are the best region for bonding.
 This window can span up to 100 degrees.

 If Tg of the die attach is magnitudes lower than the wire bonding temperature, the die/chip could shift in the process, resulting in a weak bond.
 For thermoplastic adhesives, a too low Tg could result in the softening of the adhesive to the point that the die separates from the substrate at high enough temperatures.

 Following these guidelines, we can avoid weak bonds and bleed out which typically happens at higher than necessary viscosities, caused by high temperatures.

 Using die attach pastes to bond substrates with different coefficients of thermal expansion (CTE) is a great challenge.
 Examples of difficult to bond combinations are ceramic to plastic, glass to plastic, and rubber to metal.